byte-foundry/tutorial-content/content/The Breadcrumbs and Top Bar/TheBreadcrumbs&TopBar.md

 published: true
 reward:
 header: |
-  The Breadcrumbs and the Top bar are essential tools for anyone using Prototypo.
-In this tutorial we will cover what's in both those tools and how to use them.
+  The breadcrumbs and the top bar are essential tools for anyone using Prototypo.
+In this tutorial we will cover what's in both of those tools and how to use them.
 ---

 ## What's inside?